tjper/teleport/design.md

 A set of certificates and secrets will exist in the `certs/` directory.
 All certificates will be signed by the included CA.

-- **user_alpha** will have permission to *mutate* and *query*
-- **user_bravo** will have permission to *query*

 ## Authorization

 Once a client establishes a connection over TLS, the client certificate's `Common Name` will be used to determine which user has connected.
-An internal map will specify which roles each user has, and will be used to determine if the request should be processed.

-All roles are specified below:
-- *mutate*: allows a job to be started or stopped
-- *query*: allows job status to be retrieved or job output to be streamed
+A user will only be authorized to interact with jobs they started.
+All other jobs will be inaccessible to the user's client.

 ## Critical Libraries